trasz/test/capv.md

 capabilities to the callers to cocall them directly.
 Targets are cheap.
 Different applications might benefit from different strategies of spreading the workload, but there probably should be a higher-level wrapper API implementing the few typical ones XXX.

+Everything in UNIX revolves around file descriptors, and so there is a mechanism to "translate" file descriptors into sealed capabilities and vice versa; grep the source for capfromfd(2) and captofd(2) system calls.
+This can be used to pass a file descriptor to a cocalled service.

 capv